ssuprunenko/currexbot/DEPLOY.md

 # Deploying Elixir Mix project on Dokku
 ## Setup VPS

-Create clean Ubuntu 14.04 image on Digital Ocean or any other VPS.
+Create clean Ubuntu 16.04 image on Digital Ocean or any other VPS.
+RAM should be at least 1GB for successful compile idna.

 Login to VPS via ssh:
 ```